 Creative writing combats this issue because it places great importance on what the child has to say.
-Whether they’re writing short stories, personal essays, or poems, the key focus of creative writing is always to express something.
+Whether they’re crafting short stories, personal essays, or poems, the key focus is always to express something creatively.

 This exercise teaches students that what they have to say is meaningful, valuable, and worthwhile—and in turn, helps them become more comfortable and confident in speaking their own truths.

 2. This Type of Writing Improves Communication Skills

 Of course, this genre also has very tangible benefits for students—including the ways in which it can improve their communication skills.
 For starters, any writing practice is good practice when it comes to becoming a better writer.
 However, this style is especially beneficial because the genre encompasses so many different styles and methods.

 As students begin writing and practicing different forms, they’ll become more adept at shaping their thoughts toward a particular audience.
 They’ll also learn how to construct and deliver clear patterns of thought.

 Journal writing will teach them to organize their scattered thoughts into more cogent ideas, while storywriting will teach them to craft a narrative.
 When they write letters and speeches, they’ll discover the importance of shaping a message for a particular audience—and when they write poetry, they’ll learn to convey big ideas in fewer words.